 While the feeling of cosiness with curved shapes affects our subconscious, there is a selection of objective ways to make a room feel more serene and cosy.

 Integrate bold colours into your interior design scheme to create a cosy environment.
 Rich colours work particularly well to create this kind of ambience all year round.
 Dark shades of red and deep blues evoke a sense of familiarity, while burnt orange and mustards are reminiscent of the cosiness associated with autumn.
-To get the look, check out the perfect perennial classic, the Dillon sofa in Dusky Velvet Amber.
+To get the look, check out the perfect perennial classic, the Dillon sofa in Dusky Velvet Fabric.

 Texture plays an important role in bringing the cosier nature into a room.
 Choose more luxurious materials such as velvet, leather or wool bring a sense of tactility to the room.
 The casual yet sophisticated Mallow sofa outfitted in our warm, rich leathers is the perfect piece for kicking your feet up and getting cosy.

 Cosiness ultimately comes down to comfort.
 At Sofa Workshop, we know that everyone's idea of true comfort is different, so we offer a range of different fillings, and encourage customers to try out the 'bum-test' in store.
 Feather is the most traditional filling and is also wonderfully soft, while foam is firmer and also smarter in appearance, perfect for more contemporary styles.